 One common feature of psychopathic characters is a chronic suspicious they have of others.
 Whilst they can give off a superficial initial charm and seem to be a carefree easy going person at first, once you get to see their true colors you will see they are actually relentlessly suspicious of others.
 Where does this come from?

 This chronic suspicion of others is just another giveaway for the extremely rigid closed off view of the world the psychopath actually has, despite the mask or persona they often try to project as being a normal person.
-This is often the result of being “found out” multiple times before, or else it may resemble the toxic enviroment they grew up in as children.
+This is often the result of being “found out” multiple times before, or else it may resemble the toxic environment they grew up in as children.

 Psychopaths are commonly paranoid and often suspicious of others.
 They tend to create arguments and conflict very easily, and often assume the worst of others in terms of their motives and intentions.
 They tend to operate from a very cynical and exploitative worldview.